What is Semantic Topic Modeling?

-I came across some interesting papers at the Google Research pages on Semantic Topic modeling that I thought were worth sharing.
+I came across some interesting papers at the Google Research pages on Semantic Topic modeling that I thought was worth sharing.
 One reminded me of Google’s use of co-occurrence of phrases in top-ranking pages for different queries and how that could be used to better understand thematic modeling on a site.
 I wrote about that in a post on the Go Fish Digital blog, which I called, Thematic Modeling Using Related Words in Documents and Anchor Text

 The paper that reminded me of that post was this one:

 Improving Semantic Topic Clustering for Search Queries with Word Co-Occurrence and bigraph co-clustering.
 The paper is by Jing Kong, Alex Scott, and Georg M. Goerg